-Below, you’ll find info on everything from parking at Corkagh Park and when they’re open to what to do nearby.
+Below, you’ll find info on everything from parking at Corkagh Park and when it’s open to what to do nearby.

 Some quick need-to-knows about Corkagh Park

-Although a visit to Corkagh Park is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.
+Although a visit to Corkagh Park in Dublin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 You’ll find the vast expanse of Corkagh Park out on Dublin’s western fringes and only a few kilometres from the border with County Kildare.
 It’s around a 30-minute drive from the centre of Dublin along the R810, and there are also a few buses that’ll take you there, including the 13, 68, 69 and the 151.

 2. Opening hours